ucsdcses/tridev/index.md

 weeks'** worth of the required engagement material for a full score, and engagement scores will be calculated on a week-by-week basis.

+In terms of a formula if you want to count more precisely:

+- Each quiz counts for credit if you submit and get more than 1/2 of the questions correct
+- Each week counts for credit if you get credit for 2/3 of the quizzes
+- Weeks are counted independently (we are not totalling all of the quizzes and dividing by some denominator)

 ### Programming Projects

 There will be two larger programming projects that are assigned in the later